stuartajd/nordigen-php/README.md

 # Nordigen PHP Library

-### ⚠️ Notice
-Please be advised that the Bank Account Data libraries are no longer actively updated or maintained.
-While these libraries may still function, GoCardless will not provide further updates, bug fixes, or support for them.
-#

-This is official PHP client library for [GoCardless Bank Account Data](https://gocardless.com/bank-account-data/).
+This is a PHP client library for [GoCardless Bank Account Data](https://gocardless.com/bank-account-data/).

 For a full list of endpoints and arguments, see the [docs](https://developer.gocardless.com/bank-account-data/quick-start-guide).